RosaMalandrino/LocalVoids/_pages/Download.md

 <br>

-We encourage to use the catalog!
+## We encourage to use the catalog!

+What can people use it for!

 ## Voronoi clouds on GitHub